 - As the weather warms up, shoots will start to appear, move the plant outside into a shady spot.
 Keep it well watered and fed with a high potassium feed or use a Poinsettia Fertiliser.

-- As the plant puts on growth pinch out the growing tips (see our how to video on pinching out HERE).
+- As the plant puts on growth pinch out the growing tips.

 - As Autumn approaches move the plant inside.